Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 This file is validated by the accelerator and then directly copied to your repository, so it retains the ordering, comments, etc. You will see the file is renamed to `*.auto.tfvars`, so that it is automatically picked up by Terraform.

 We provide examples of this file for each scenario.
-These can be found in the [scenarios](#scenarios) documentation.
+These can be found in the [Scenarios]({{< relref "scenarios">}}) documentation.

 ### Platform Landing Zone Library (lib) Folder

 This is a folder of configuration files used to customize the management groups and associated policies.
 This library and its usage is documented alongside the `avm-ptn-alz` module.
-However, we cover a common customization use case in our [How To](#how-to) section.
+However, we cover a common customization use case in our [Options]({{< relref "options" >}}) documentation.

 By default we supply an empty `lib` folder.
 This folder can be overridden with a set of files to customize Management Groups and Policy Assignments.
 Use cases include: